aabdy/scraping/README.md

-Python scrapers for villas for sale site
+## Python scrapers for villas on bali

-scrapes all villas from sites
+scrape all villas from sites
-propertiabali.com
+* propertiabali.com
-balitreasureproperties.com
+* balitreasureproperties.com
-villablisale.com
+* villablisale.com

+  \
 to lists in csv format.